tekanokhambane/django-multitenancy/README.md

 # django-tenants-portal
-A client portal for django tenants for managing multi tenants using django tenants and django tenants users
+A client portal for django tenants, manage multi tenants using django tenants and django tenants users.
+Customers can login to the portal and manage their tenants